-It is a little over a decade since Shaishav took its first tentative steps in Bhavnagar.
-The founders of the organisation, Parul Sheth and Falgun Sheth, moved to the city in June 1994.
+In June 1994, Shaishav founders Parul and Falgun Seth took their first tentative steps in Bhavnagar.
 Falgun came with 14 years of experience of working with SEWA-Rural in Jagadia, and Disha in Ahmedabad.
-Parul had worked for six years with SPARC (Society for Promotion of Area Resource Centre) in Mumbai, with SEWA-Rural, and with Chetna in Ahmedabad on such issues as housing, health, and gender.
+Parul had worked for six years with SPARC (Society for Promotion of Area Resource Centre) in Mumbai, with SEWA-Rural, and with Chetna in Ahmedabad on issues such as housing, health, and gender.

 Although Shaishav was formally registered on April 27, 1993, a preparatory period followed.
 During this time, Parul and Falgun worked in Ahmedabad and went through a process of introspection and discussion to clarify their objectives, proposed activities, and organisational structure.
 In 1992, Falgun had also begun working with the then recently constituted nationwide Campaign Against Child Labour.
 His links with CACL helped to clarify Shaishav’s rights-based approach.
 By the time Falgun and Parul moved to Bhavnagar, they had decided to primarily work on child rights, especially focusing on child labour.